The Academy's Initiative in Vision Rehabilitation

 Referring low-vision patients (those with visual acuities less than 20/40 or scotomas, field loss or contrast loss) to vision rehabilitation services connects them with services that lessen the impact of their vision loss, and improves their independence and quality of life.
 Joseph Fontenot, MD, Chair of the Academy’s Vision Rehabilitation committee, led the production of the following six-minute video, titled “There is Something Else You Can Do.”
 Introduced by David W. Parke II, MD, Academy CEO, this video emphasizes the impact of vision loss on the individual and the responsibility of the ophthalmologist to refer or provide vision rehabilitation.
 With advances in technology, modern vision rehabilitation can help most patients with any degree of vision loss.
 Provision of, or referral to, vision rehabilitation is now the standard of care for all who experience vision loss.
 Click here for a transcript of the video, courtesy of the American Foundation of the Blind.
 Additional information, including handouts for patients, can be found below.

-Materials for Patients
+Materials for Patients with Low Vision

 This handout is for you to give to your patients with low vision.
 It provides essential tips for making the most of remaining vision and offers a list of resources where patients can locate local vision rehabilitation services using the "Help Near You" directory (if you do not have services or a referral system in place).

-Materials for Ophthalmologists
+Vision Rehabilitation and Vision Loss Materials for Ophthalmologists

 - Levels 1 & 2 (PDF 46K).
 Level 1 calls on all ophthalmologists to recognize patients with low vision and share a copy of the patient materials.
 Please instruct and encourage patients to read and act on it.
 Level 2 encourages all general ophthalmologists to add a few easy steps when examining patients.
 These steps are the four “R’s of Rehabilitation”: Record – Refract – Rx – Report.